TypNull/Requests/README.md

 using Shard.Requests;
 ```

-Then, create a Request object and it will automaticly be added to the `RequestHandler`
+Then, create a Request object and it will automaticly be added to the `RequestHandler`.
 If a request fails, the RequestHandler will automatically retry the request according to the retry settings specified.

 ## Classes